 First, the Bible doesn’t give a specific answer that stops the conversation about any one person’s lifestyle.
 It’s not like the “don’t murder, don’t commit adultery, don’t steal” words of Jesus found in Matthew 19.
 The Bible is not directly going to tell us how much to pay for a house or spend on Christmas presents or what car to buy.

-Second, it’s not appropriate for someone like me to create the absolute definition of what’s acceptable and what’s not when talking about someone’s financial lifestyle.
+Second, it’s not appropriate for someone like me to create the absolute definition of what a Christian lifestyle is and what it is not.
+We must lean on the Bible here.

 Third, the cost of basic living varies from town to town, state to state, country to country.
 Reducing this down to specific numbers and commands doesn’t work.

-Having said this, the real problem here is that, because we are weak people prone to distraction and idols, we want a weak salvation.
-We want a salvation that radically changes our eternal destiny, but we don’t want a salvation that radically changes us or gives us a different mission.
+Having said this, the real problem here is that, because we are weak people prone to distraction and idols, it can be easy to want a weak salvation.
+It’s easy to want a salvation that radically changes our eternal destiny but doesn’t interfere with our lifestyle or our life’s real mission.
 We want to share in the rewards of Jesus’ death without actually dying with him and being dead to the attractions of this world.
-We want to get all emotional while we sing about how all we need is Jesus while we long for more.
+We can get all emotional while we sing about how all we need is Jesus while we really are longing for much more.
 The heart is indeed deceitful above all things (Jeremiah 17:9)

 When it comes to money, it’s easy to demand specific commands that cover every possible situation or we feel little compulsion to go without and live our financial lives for the sake of the Kingdom.
-Unlike the missionary who understands that full commitment to God’s mission brings with it a walk-by-faith lifestyle, we often feel exempt from this because, after all, we’re not missionaries.
+Unlike the missionary who understands that full commitment to God’s mission brings with it a walk-by-faith lifestyle and a stewardship mindset, we often feel exempt from this because, after all, we’re not missionaries.
 Instead of asking, “How can I give more (not just talking about money here), the question we ask is, “How much can I keep for myself and still feel like I’m a good Christian?”